-Guanfacine is a non-stimulant medication used to treat ADHD that is commonly used as a complementary therapy alongside a stimulant.
+Guanfacine HCL is a non-stimulant medication used to treat ADHD that is commonly used as a complementary therapy alongside a stimulant.

 Brand Name: Intuniv, Tenex